tonikelope/coronapoker/README.md

 ## GET CORONAPOKER

-<b>Note: For Linux with Wayland I recommend downloading JAR and use System Java 21+</b>

 ### [OPTION A (Recommended)] DOWNLOAD <a href="https://github.com/tonikelope/coronapoker/releases/latest">LATEST RELEASE</a>

 <i>Important: if you plan to distribute CoronaPoker as a package for your favorite Linux distribution and you wish to keep anticheat module enabled you MUST use this option (otherwise the binaries will be different for each player, generating false positives).</i>